Black Friday 2020 PC gaming deals: the best deals you can get today

 A slightly older (and wired) version of Corsair’s excellent HS70 headset, this is another great deal for those after a top notch budget gaming headset.

-While Amazon and Best Buy’s $50 discount on Razer’s HyperSense-enabled Nari Ultimate Wireless headset isn’t quite as good as the one available in the UK right now, this is still the best price we’ve seen for this model since January, where it fell to $130.
+This is the best price we’ve seen for this model in the US since January, where it fell to $130.
 Since then, it’s flip-flopped between $170 and $200, making now as good a time as any to pick one up if you’ve ever wanted to ‘feel’ your game audio vibrate against your face.

 - HyperX Cloud Stinger Core – $65 from Best Buy (down from $80)